johnwcowan/r7rs-work/CoreAsn1.md

     representing a big-endian 2's-complement integer.
   * If length is less than 2^63 bytes, meta-length byte `88` followed by 8 length bytes representing a big-endian 2's-complement integer.

+Here are a few examples of how different kinds of objects are represented. ll the currently proposed types can be found at [the Google Sheet](http://tinyurl.com/asn1-ler).

 Lists:  Type byte `E0`
 followed by length bytes